Community Response Fund for Nonprofits grants distributed, focus expanded to support programs that combat systemic racism

 Apollo's Fire the Cleveland Baroque Orchestra, to support the Mosaic Project in Summit County, which nurtures future musicians of color through a pipeline approach – reaching children, teens and young adults at multiple points throughout their development, $2,000

-ArtsNow, to support the Community Circles and Statements of Equity: Arts and Culture project, which ensures mutual support, education and professional development resources, and visibility for minority artists, $5,000
+ArtsNow, to support the Community Circles and Statements of Equity: Arts and Culture project, which ensures mutual support, education and professional development resources, and visibility for artists of color, $5,000

 Battered Women's Shelter, to facilitate a committee to review the agency and develop a strategic plan for corrective actions for any deficiencies in diversity, $3,000